codesoap/gmir/README.md

 Here are some ideas on what could be added in the future, in no particular order:
 - Add key bindings for going back, forward and reloading a page.
-- Enable passing a "title" that is displayed in the status line.
-This could be used to display the currently visited URL.